Friday, 27 July 2018

 Biking the Bridge

-We had a celebratory late lunch on a restaurant terrace overlooking the bay which was so relaxing and picturesque.
+We had a celebratory late lunch on a restaurant terrace overlooking the bay which was very relaxing and picturesque.
 When we joined the queue of cyclists waiting to get the ferry back to San Francisco, it was so busy that we didn’t get on to the first one and had to wait for the next ferry.
 However when it tried to dock, the captain had to try about six times to bring the ferry in to the pier.
 I don’t know whether the currents are very difficult or whether the crew were very inexperienced, but it did not inspire confidence!

 We were hot and dusty after our cycle ride, however our hotel has a lovely swimming pool so we cooled off there later.
 It was a great day and I was so happy that I had “biked the bridge!”